mpasovic/majapasovic.org/_posts/2012-05-15-disability-studies.md

-The stigma of nasty words such as *retard*, *vegetable*, *handicapped*, *disabled*, and their effects on the psyche of the disabled person are things Eli Clare addresses in her article “Freaks and Queers.”
+The stigma of nasty words such as *retard*, *vegetable*, *handicapped*, *disabled*, and their effects on the psyche of the disabled person are things Eli Clare addresses in his article “Freaks and Queers.”
 Writing from the perspective of someone born with a disability, namely with cerebral palsy, Clare gives an unwavering and frank description of what it is really like to live in a society where your own family, school